DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

 ## Compatibility requirements

-The Datadog SDK for Go supports library instrumentations written using the [Opentelemetry-Go Trace API][1], including the [`opentelemetry-go-contrib/instrumentation`][2] libraries, but it does not support any integration that relies on metrics or logs exporters.
+The Datadog SDK for Go supports library instrumentations written using the [Opentelemetry-Go Trace API][1], including the [`opentelemetry-go-contrib/instrumentation`][2] libraries, but it does not support integrations that rely on metrics or logs exporters.

 ## Getting started